 Earn your GED or high school diploma, start a career and become empowered by your community.

 Become part of the next generation of convervationists through environmental education, preservation and service.

-Conservation Corps of AYW does not provide housing for our members.
-Each member is expected to obtain housing on their own before or during the start of their term of service.
-TxCC & LaCC do provide multiple Housing & Networking resource pages that put our members in contact with other AmeriCorps members to find housing and potential roommates.
+The Texas and Louisiana Conservation Corps of American YouthWorks (TXCC and LaCC) does not provide housing for our members.
+Each member is responsible for coordinating housing before or during the start of their term of service.
+TXCC and LaCC do share resources to the best of our ability.
+View AmeriCorps Central Texas housing resources by clicking here.

-For terms longer than 450 hours, if you are not covered by another plan, health insurance is provided at no cost and starts on your first day.
+For terms longer than 450 hours, if you are not covered by another plan, health insurance is provided at no cost to participants.

 When I joined the GulfCorps crew with Texas Conservation Corps (TXCC), I had recently completed undergraduate degrees in Environmental Biology and English, but I didn’t have a specific career direction in mind.
 I knew that I loved environmental sustainability and I had always been successful in school, however, job searching proved frustrating.
 When I stumbled across TXCC’s job posting, it sounded like a perfect way to get some experience.
 The idea of spending so much time in the field restoring coastal prairie habitat was exciting to me, so I applied, hoping I’d be accepted.
 Even though I couldn’t wait to start my term, I still wasn’t ready for just how incredible the experience was.
 During my 6-month term I built skills that are crucial for a career in conservation.
 I learned how to use power tools and hand tools safely and effectively, as well as maintain tools.
 I pushed myself beyond what I thought I was capable of to pass a pack test and earn a certification in wildland firefighting.
 I cultivated skills in GIS/GPS technology.
 I learned how to step back when something inevitably went wrong and problem-solve successfully.